This post may contain affiliate links, which help keep this content free. (Full disclosure)

 If tails are frozen, thaw them overnight in the fridge, or in a bag submerged in cold water on the counter for about 30 minutes.

 Preheat the oven to Broil (500 degrees F or 260 degrees C).
-Rinse the defrosted lobster shells.
 Set the oven rack such that lobster tails placed on a baking sheet would be 4 to 5 inches away from the broiler.

 In a small bowl, whisk together the melted butter, garlic, lemon juice, smoked paprika, and cayenne.
 Brush the butter mixture over the lobster meat.

 Broil the lobster tails until the meat is opaque and lightly browned, about 1 minute per ounce of individual tail.
-(For example, broil for 10-ounce lobster tails for 10 minutes.)
+(For example, broil 10-ounce lobster tails for 10 minutes or broil 5-ounce tails for 5 minutes.)

 Last Step: Leave A Rating!